Easy Christmas Yule Log Cake

-- Keeping the cake in a rolled shape fill the inside with the whip Cream, roll back up.
+- Keeping the cake in a rolled shape fill the inside with the Whipped Cream, roll back up.

-- You can cut off an end and make in a tight knot and place on the top of the cake.
+- You can cut off an end and make it a tight knot and place on the top of the cake.

 - Now spread the entire cake knot and ends with frosting.